ckolbPTB/OpenSourceMrRecon/README.md

 Here we are tagging the image with *os_recon*.
 Feel free to use any other tag, but make sure you select the correct image when starting the container.

-The build process will take some time (on a normal laptop around 1 hour) and the final image will be around 9GB in size.
+The build process will take some time (on a normal laptop around 1.5 hours) and the final image will be around 9GB in size.

 ## Start container
 Once the build is successfully finished, start the container in interactive mode